 One hundred (100) to 150 grams per day is a nice range for most people to maintain their weight.
 Four hundred (400) to 600 calories of carbohydrates are a good place to be.
-You can enjoy all your favorite fruits and vegetables with an occasional over indulgence while maintaining your ideal weight.
+You can enjoy all your favorite fruits and vegetables with an occasional overindulgence while maintaining your ideal weight.

 I spend most of my life in this range.
 It lets me enjoy my life while keeping my weight under control.
-Whenever I overdo it and put some weight on, I will cut back to the 50 to 100 gram range.
+Whenever I overdo it and put some weight on, I will cut back to the 50 to 100-gram range.

 One hundred and fifty (150) to 300 grams a day is entering the danger zone for most people.
 Once you start eating 800 to 1,200 calories a day in the form of carbohydrates you will most like be slowly and consistently gaining weight.
-Unfortunately this is the range I find most people fall into who are trying to lose weight but are failing.
+Unfortunately, this is the range I find most people fall into who are trying to lose weight but are failing.
 The only way you can go that high with your carbs is if you are very active and burning calories all day long.

-Once you start eating over 300 grams a day you have officially entered the danger zone and will most likely wind up overweight with an increased risk for a number of health issues like obesity, diabetes and metabolic syndrome.
+Once you start eating over 300 grams a day you have officially entered the danger zone and will most likely wind-up overweight with an increased risk for a number of health issues like obesity, diabetes and metabolic syndrome.
 Overboard exercises or extreme endurance athletes can get away with eating over 300 grams per day but not the average person.

-I do believe that Cutting Carbs is your best weight loss option, as long as you make the most of the carbohydrates you eat by choosing fruits and vegetable.
+I do believe that Cutting Carbs is your best weight loss option, as long as you make the most of the carbohydrates you eat by choosing fruits and vegetables.
 In addition, and importantly, make sure you’re getting adequate amounts of protein and healthy fat in your diet.

 Best – Mike Cola